 Do-It-Yourself Carpet Cleaning

-When it's time to clean the carpet in your home or business you may want to consider some of the "green" alternatives that are readily available.
-Besides the expense of hiring a professional carpet cleaner, some of the traditional commercial carpet-cleaning solutions contain a cocktail of hazardous chemicals.
+When it's time to clean the carpet in your home or business, consider the readily available "green" alternatives.
+Besides the expense of hiring a professional carpet cleaner, the traditional commercial carpet-cleaning solutions may contain a cocktail of hazardous chemicals.

 Green Carpet Cleaning by Professionals